-Susan Steele established Learning Breakthrough in Newtownabbey, Northern Ireland in 2010.
+Susan Steele established the company in Newtownabbey, Northern Ireland in 2010.
 Reason being, her own 2 sons had struggled at times in school, although they were both very bright.

 “It simply made sense.
 It wasn’t medication or injections so I felt it was worth a try”.
 Especially when Susan’s eldest asked her, “Does this mean that I don’t have to feel like this for the rest of my life?”.